senkrad76/Anidea-for-SmartThings/README.md

 Bucket was a dummy name I used for a Developer Workspace project, forgetting that it was not possible to rename it once created.
 It is an example app to work with the [Anidea-ST Webhook Library](#anidea-st-webhook-library) a simple library written in good old-fashioned procedural style.

 ## SmartThings Capabilities
 This is a simple PHP script to pull the latest list of capabilities from the SmartThings REST API.
 As there are over two hundred capabilities the list is cached for twenty-four hours.
+The script uses the [Anidea-ST Webhook Library](#anidea-st-webhook-library) just because it can.
+It is actually only used for one HTTPS GET.

 It requires a Personal Access Token from <https://account.smartthings.com/tokens>.
 One with scope to access custom capabilities will work (so might others but they haven't been checked).

-The script will eventually be rewritten to use the [Anidea-ST Webhook Library](#anidea-st-webhook-library) because it would be nonsense not to.